cebamps/advent-of-code-2022/notes.md

 # Day 20: Grove Positioning System

+## Implementation

+I tunnel-visioned on mutable vectors and the ST monad because I hadn't had a chance to work with them so far.
+But thinking a little harder about the primitive operations here would have made it clear that a data structure that supports efficient insertions and deletions would have been more suitable.

+I don't quite know what's available in Haskell, though.

+To replace the inverse permutation, a doubly linked list would work nicely (no need to search), and a skip list would work even nicer (logarithmic lookup and updates), but those are not readily available.

+## Performance

 (Numbers given here are based on an -O2 build.)

 Performance was a bit disappointing at first, so I looked to optimize my